igdaniel-1/aerospaceProg-unit3/README.md

 ## Libraries and File Formats

 ## Installing Requirements.
-These files require astropy and matplotlib.
+These files require astropy, matplotlib, spiceypy, astroquery, and/or skyfield.
 I created these files to be run in a virtual environment to get around the pip3 "externally-managed-environment" error.
 You can run them the same way I did by following these steps.